jpulakka/nordpool_diff/README.md

 resulting in a predictive sensor that gives positive output when the price of electricity for the current hour is cheaper compared to the next few hours (and negative output in the opposite case).

-For illustrative purposes, the following FIRs reflects the time axis; the first multiplier corresponds to current hour and the next multipliers correspond to upcoming hours.
+For illustrative purposes, the following FIRs reflect the time axis; the first multiplier corresponds to current hour and the next multipliers correspond to upcoming hours.

 `filter_length: 2`
 This is the smallest possible filter length.
 The price for the current hour is subtracted from the price of the next hour.
 For example, if the current current price and the price of the next hour is exactly the same, the value will be zero.
 With `filter_length: 2`, the filter types `rectangle` and `triangle` will always yield identical filters:
 * `filter_type: rectangle` creates FIR `[-1, 1]`
 * `filter_type: triangle` creates FIR `[-1, 1]`

 `filter_length: 3`,
 With filter length of 3, we start to see how `triangle` puts more weight on the price of the next hour than the second-next hour.
 With `rectangle`, both future hours are weighted equally.
 * `filter_type: rectangle` creates FIR `[-1, 1/2, 1/2]`
 * `filter_type: triangle` creates FIR `[-1, 2/3, 1/3]`